evcache/EvCache/README.md

-# EvCache: Tapping the Power of CPU Caches in Modern Public Cloud VMs with Eviction Sets
+# EvCache: Tapping the Power of CPU Caches in Public Cloud VMs with Eviction Sets

+> [!WARNING]
+> If compiling on a CVM, please first switch to the `cvm-build` branch before following the instructions below.
+> You are on the `cvm-build` branch!
+> If compiling within traditional VMs hosted on e.g. SKX processors, use the `master` branch.

 EvCache offers a set of utilities along with case studies that demonstrate how these tools can be used in practice.